 *Pending available funds, grant eligibility is otherwise at the discretion of Student Affairs

 - bills, including but not limited to, phone, utility, rent/housing expenses, medical care, and child care

 - copies of lease/rental agreements

 - receipts from educationally related expenses, such as technology equipment, internet, and supplies

 How to Apply

-The Jack Beyerl Student Emergency Aid grant will open for the Fall semester on Monday, August 29th, 2022.
-The grant will close on Monday, December 12, 2022 for the fall term.
-Applications received after Monday, December 12, 2022 will not be process.
+The Jack Beyerl Student Emergency Aid grant for Fall 2023 is open from Monday, August 28th, 2023 to Monday, December 11, 2023.
+Applications received after Monday, December 11, 2023 will not be processed.

 Consistent with federal financial aid regulations, the approval process will include a review of the student’s financial aid package to determine eligibility to receive funds.

 The student emergency aid fund is now proudly supported by PepsiCo.
 It is through the generous contributions of our donors and PepsiCo that this support is available to students

 Contributions from alumni and donors make a difference for students who face unexpected emergencies.
 You can support the Jack Beyerl Emergency Aid Fund by making a gift online to "Student Emergency Aid" through the Ball State University Foundation.